-This is my 7th year in the industry and I feel that I cant stop learning and improving, and that’s what I love!
+This is my 9th year in the industry and I feel that I can’t stop learning and improving, and that’s what I love!
 It’s great to have a job knowing I could never cap out!
 I’m not in a rush to find my particular style so I’m just enjoying it as I go.
 I started going to conventions a few years ago and I have to admit that it is so much work and pressure, but I love it.
-At every convention I have been to, I’ve met great artists that make all the work worth it.
+At every convention I have been to, I’ve met great artists that make all the work worthwhile.
 I feel so appreciated when an artist comes and tells me, “good job Roly” and buys one of my prints or simply takes my card.
 It gives me a sense of satisfaction and a drive to push forward even harder.
 The tattoo industry has given me so much and I am truly blessed to be a part of it.
-So far everything has been a great ride and you will see me at more conventions and maybe with some more tattoos on myself.
-When it comes to style of tattooing I prefer to work on realistic subjects mixed with Japanese style or have a watercolors for background.
+So far, everything has been a great ride and you will see me at more conventions and maybe with some more tattoos on myself.
+When it comes to styles of tattooing, I prefer to work on realistic subjects mixed with Japanese style or have watercolors for background.
 I want to thank everyone who takes interest in my work and this short biography of my life.
 I appreciate all the love and support and I will always do my very best each day.

 “I really appreciate people who choose me to do their tattoos, because a tattoo will stay with that person for the rest of their life, and that is why I do my very best for every tattoo.”